Cuckoo

 After everyone has had a turn, everyone exposes their card and whoever has the lowest card loses a life.
 If several players tie for lowest they all lose a life.
 Players who have lost all their lives are out of the game, and the last person left in wins.

 A problem occurs if both or all the remaining players have one life and they tie for lowest card, so that they are all eliminated from the game.
-There are at least four possible rules:
+There are at least five possible rules:

 1. These players are declared joint winners and split the pot equally between them.